 Total Time: 40 minutes

 As the name says it all, these meatballs have a balance between sweet and sour flavors.
-When served with toothpicks on them, they will be delicious appetizers for your Hanukkah party, which are easy to treat individually.
+When served with toothpicks on them, these go-to meatball treats will jumpstart your Hanukkah party with a blast of incredible flavors.